You can count on a bear market hitting sometime in 2038, one falling by at least 25%.

 These are the lowest number since WWII when 17 million men were away in the military, a crucial part of the equation.

-Babies grow up, at least most of them do.
+The reason the American birth rate is such an important number is that babies grow up, or at least most of them do.
 In 20 years, they become consumers, earning wages, buying things, paying taxes, and generally contributing to economic growth.

 In 45 years, they do so quite substantially, becoming the major drivers of the economy.
 When these numbers fall, recessions and bear markets occur with absolute certainty.

 You have long heard me talk about the coming “Golden Age” of the 2020s.
 That’s when a two-decade long demographic tailwind ensues because the number of “peak spenders’ in the economy starts to balloon to generational highs.
-The last time this happened during the 1980s and 19990s, stocks rose 20-fold.
+The last time this happened, during the 1980s and 1990s, stocks rose 20-fold.

 Right now, we are just coming out of two decades of demographic headwind when the number of big spenders in the economy reached a low ebb.
 This was the cause of the Great Recession, the stock market crash and the anemic 2% annual growth since then.